DillonSteyl/SCIE1000/Week 3/and_description.md

 ## The 'and' operator

 Being able to check conditions in sequence is useful, but there are some situations where it just isn't efficient.
 Consider a situation where you must check to see if someone is allowed to drive.
 To drive, the person must hold a valid license, and their BAC must be below 0.05% at the time of driving.
-The rules can be more complex depending on the license type and other conditions, but we will assume here that only open licenses exist.
+The rules can be more complex depending on the license type and other conditions, but we will assume for now that only open licenses exist.

 This is a situation where multiple conditions need to be true at the same time.
 We could try putting multiple if/elif/else statements in sequence, or we could use the `and` operator and make our if statements feel more natural.
 Here is the usual structure of an if statement that includes the `and` operator: